Four-body coupler for superconducting qubits based on Josephson parametric oscillators: Parameter dependence of the four-body coupling

-In Fig.~\ref{fig:g4_alpha_n}(a), we have assumed $\Omega$ to be a constant, although it depends on $\alpha$. $\Omega$ can be fixed by adjusting $\EJg$ or the critical current $I_{cg} = (2e/\hbar) \EJg$ to tune $\omega_-$ and conserve the sum of the second and fourth terms in $\Omega$ [Eq.~(\ref{eq:Omega})].
+In Fig.~\ref{fig:g4_alpha_n}(a), we have assumed $\Omega$ [Eq.~(\ref{eq:Omega})] to be a constant, although it depends on $\alpha$. $\Omega$ can be fixed by adjusting Josephson energy $\EJg$ of coupler's JJs or their critical currents $I_{cg} = (2e/\hbar) \EJg$ to tune $\omega_-$ and conserve the sum of the second and fourth terms in Eq.~(\ref{eq:Omega}).
 Figure~\ref{fig:g4_alpha_n}(b) shows required $I_{cg}$ to set $\Omega = 2\pi \times 20$~MHz as a function of $\alpha$ for given $n$.
 The other parameters are the same as those in Fig.~\ref{fig:g4_alpha_n}(a).
 We find that required $I_{cg}$ rapidly increases with $\alpha$, although it starts to decline at $\alpha$ close to $1/n$ as $|\gfour|$.
-This fact suggests that errors in fabrication of $\alpha$ cause errors in estimation of the required $I_{cg}$ and result in $\Omega$ largely deviating from the expected one.
+This fact suggests that errors in fabrication of $\alpha$ cause errors in estimation of the required $I_{cg}$.
+The caused errors tend to increase with $n$, because larger $n$ makes the required $I_{cg}$ increase more steeply.
+In other words, smaller $n$ is more tolerant of $\alpha$.
+These errors result in $\Omega$ largely deviating from the expected one.
 Although such a deviation of $\Omega$ may result in a decrease of $\gfour$, it can be mitigated by adjusting $\omega$.